26 Dec Planning Your Book Series, Part Three

 Number of Books in a Series

-Traditionally, literary series take one of two forms – pre-planned or free-form and market responsive.
+Traditionally, literary series take one of two forms – pre-planned or free form and market-responsive.
 Usually, when the author and publisher agree to work together on a series, they establish in advance how many books will be in that series, and for adult books, it’s often a trilogy.
 For Young Adult and Teen/Tween books, more books are sometimes planned from the get-go but not always.
 When you know in advance how many books you’ll be writing, it’s easier to plot out a story arc for the series and then plot out a story question for each book.

 Remember, each new book must carefully weave in any threads necessary to get readers up to speed without seeming as though they’re reading through a chunky, dropped-in synopsis.

 Sometimes series are unexpectedly popular, and neither reader, writer, nor publisher is ready to let the story end.
 In that case, the author and the publisher may contract to produce future installments of a book or books that are already published or underway.
-While each book still must satisfy its story question within the confines of the cover, the smart writer will realize at the start that future books may lie ahead.
+While each book still must satisfy its story question within the cover’s confines, the smart writer will realize at the start that future books may lie ahead.
 When plotting a series, it’s good to consider what kind of character growth, spiritual growth, and complicating situations the characters may find themselves in should the series be extended due to healthy sales.

 Closing a Series